theobald-software/theobald-software.github.io/content/_en/xtract-universal/security/server-security.md

 ### Running a service under a Windows service account

 When restricting access to Windows AD users, the Xtract Universal service must run under a dedicated service account.
-To do so, follow the steps as outlined [Running the Xtract Universal Service under a Windows Service Account](../advanced-techniques/service-account).
+To do that, follow the steps in [Running the Xtract Universal Service under a Windows Service Account](../advanced-techniques/service-account).

 *********
 #### Related Links